xapian/xapian-docsprint/xapian-core-rst/postingsource.rst

 	def get_weight(self, doc):
 	    return some_func(doc.get_docid())

-..
-FIXME: Provide some more examples!
+.. todo:: Provide some more examples!
-..
-FIXME "why you might want to do this" (e.g. scenario) too
+.. todo:: "why you might want to do this" (e.g. scenario) too

 Multiple databases, and remote databases
 ========================================